haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 indicating that your run has been successfully submitted.
 While performing the search, the DisVis web server will update you on the progress of the job by reloading the status page every 30 seconds.
-The runtime of this example case is less than 5 minutes on our local CPU and grid GPU servers.
+The runtime of this example case is less than 5 minutes on our server using CPUs.
 However the load of the server as well as pre- and post-processing steps might substantially increase the waiting time.

 If you want to learn more about the meaning of the various parameters, you can go to: